johannchopin/stackoverflow-readme-profile/README.md

 ## 💡 How to use?

+> Use the [online generator](https://johannchopin.github.io/stackoverflow-readme-profile/) for a quicker setup

 You can generate your SO profile by calling this url with the corresponding [template name](#templates) and your SO user id:

 ```